Tomas2D/pm2-master-process/README.md

 - Allow running specific tasks only on a single instance
 - Supports PM2 restarts and scaling
-- Decorators for easy use!
+- Decorators for easy use
+- Retrieves number of slaves

 ## 🚀 Installation